 Transitional arrangement for refund marks

-There will be a 24-month transition period from the scheme’s start date, 1 October 2020, during which a first responsible supplier may legally supply beverages in containers that do not carry the refund mark.
-After the transition period all eligible containers sold in Western Australia must have a refund mark.
+There was a 24-month transition period from the scheme’s start date, 1 October 2020, during which a first responsible supplier may legally supply beverages in containers that did not carry the refund mark.
+After the transition period all eligible containers sold in Western Australia had to have a refund mark.

 Expiry of transitional arrangement for refund marks

-The transition period will end on 1 October 2022.
-After this time, it will be an offence for first responsible suppliers to sell beverage products without a national refund mark.
+The transition period ended on 1 October 2022.
+After this date, it was deemed an offence for first responsible suppliers to sell beverage products without a national refund mark.

 Barcode